 Colonic Hydrotherapy, also known as Colonic Irrigation or a Colonic is a treatment which addresses digestive and inflammatory concerns.
 Your gut health can be exasperated by stress, emotional difficulties, travelling, our modern lifestyles and processed foods.
 Alleviation can be provided from embarrassing and uncomfortable digestive concerns, such as constipation, Irritable Bowel Syndrome (IBS), a disrupted ileocecal valve, leaky gut, Small Intestinal Bacterial Overgrowth (SIBO), candida, flatulence, bloating, cramping, parasite overgrowth and dysbiosis.
 Providing an effective maintenance tool for a healthy diet & lifestyle and to aid detoxification and a weight-loss program.
-Professional enemas can be added to your treatment, to further the results, address specific concerns & and support your motivations.
+Professional enemas and probiotic implants can be added to your treatment, to further the results, address specific concerns, support your motivations and reinoculate your microbiome.

 All disease begins in the gut. - Hippocrates 460-370BC

 A weak, irritated and congested large intestine is a breeding place for bacteria that simply do their job, that is, to decompose potentially hazardous waste material.
 As a side effect of their life-saving activities, the microbes produce poisonous substances.
 Some of the toxins produced by the bacteria enter the blood, which sends them straight to the liver.
 Constant exposure of liver cells to these toxins impairs their performance and reduces bile secretion, which leads to further disruption of digestive functions. - Andreas Moritz (1998).